sjenning/sts-preflight/README.md

   sts-preflight [command]

 Available Commands:
-  assume      Get STS credentials using an OIDC token (not implemented yet) create      Creates STS infrastructure in AWS destroy     Removes STS infrastructure from AWS (not implemented yet) help        Help about any command
+  assume      Get STS credentials using an OIDC token create      Creates STS infrastructure in AWS destroy     Removes STS infrastructure from AWS (not implemented yet) help        Help about any command